roop/roop.github.io/_posts/2016-06-04-swifty-responder-chain.md

 ### So far so good

-It's amazing that Swift protocols can get us this far towards a responder chain implementation (a full working example is [here][gist]).
+It's amazing that Swift protocols can get us this far towards a responder chain implementation (the full working code is [here][gist]).
 And we can already see how it can get better as Swift gets its wrinkles ironed out.